The grid has gone down, and you have no heat! Luckily, there is the internet with loads of information about how to make a survival heater.

 Metal Can, Alcohol and Toilet Paper Emergency Heater

 Here is one more reason to stockpile lots of toilet paper in your emergency supplies!
-This emergency heater is made out of a tin can (large soup cans and gallon paint cans work well), toilet paper, and 70% isopropyl alcohol.
+This emergency heater is made out of a tin can (large soup cans and gallon paint cans work well), toilet paper, and isopropyl alcohol.
+(Amazon Link)

 The traditional design for this DIY heater calls for: